Cosmetic products

 There is a procedure detailed in the Regulation that, subject to agreement, allows the confidentiality of some ingredients to be maintained.

 Additional information must be given where certain ingredients, such as preservatives and UV filters, are present.
-This information is specified in Annexes III, IV, V, and VI to the Regulation (see link in 'Key legislation' below).
+This information is specified in annexes III, IV, V, and VI of the Regulation.

 All required information must be visible, indelible and easily legible.
 The ingredients list must be given in a language that is easily understood by the consumer.
 All of the other information must be in English and can be supplemented by other languages.